NateHolland/Nativ_Maps/README.md

 Add view to your xml layouts

-To save route use export() and write the output to a file

-To open a route use Route.fromFile() to return a route object
+To save route use export() and write the output to a file To open a route use Route.fromFile() to return a route object

-To import a gpx route use GeoCalc.importGpx() to return a route object
+To import a gpx route use GeoCalc.importGpx() to return a route object To export a gpx route use GeoCalc.exportGpx()

 See the example app for basic implementation.
+App can also be downloaded from [Google Play](https://play.google.com/store/apps/details?id=nativ.tech.maps)

 ## Contribute
 Contributions are welcome!
 Please check the issues and open a pull request when done.